-One of the most popular and most theatrical rock albums ever produced, Bat Out Of Hell, is set to become a musical, 30 years after its original release.
+One of the most popular and most theatrical rock albums ever produced, Bat Out Of Hell, has become a musical, 30 years after its original release.
 Jim Steinman and Meatloaf’s quintessential collaboration has, most likely, made an appearance in your music collection at some point in your life.
 What most people don’t know is that many of those songs, including Bat Out Of Hell itself, come from a pre-Meatloaf musical, Neverland, that Steinman workshopped in 1977 to little success (and included an intriguing number called Dance In My Pants).
 The show incorporated elements of Peter Pan in a post-apocalyptic setting, the plot of which had been reworked for the new show…

 Join the eternally young Strat and his wild gang, The Lost, as they roam the streets of Obsidian, a post-apocalyptic Manhattan, ruled by the wicked and tyrannical Falco.
 When Strat first sets eyes on Falco’s daughter, Raven, who has been locked away in the palace towers, he sets out to rescue her from her evil father’s clutches in a full throttle tale of teenage love, youthful rebellion and living the rock and roll dream.

 Well, you took the words right out of my mouth…